javalin/website/_posts/tutorials/community/2022-03-25-serving-protobuf-with-javalin.md

             // Here you can configure the task
         }

-        // (Java only) returns tasks for a sourceSet ofSourceSet('main')
+        ofSourceSet('main')

     }
 }
 ```
 ## Understanding Our First Generated Class
 With our build.gradle prepared and our .proto file in place, if we do a build on our project now, we should see a
-SensorDataOuterClass.java file generated within our generated directory.
+SensorDataOuterClass.java file generated within a new ```gen``` directory.
 Congratulations, you've compiled your first
 Java class from a protobuf definition.

 The Java code generated here has a few features we will be utilizing.
 The first is an inner Builder class, which allows us
 to build a protobuf object based around our proto schema.
 The second is a method which in Java is named ```toByteArray()```.
 In other languages (Dart for instance) this same method would be named something like ```toBuffer()```.
+This method, as the
+name suggests, transforms our object data into an array of bytes which can be sent over a communication channel of your choosing.

 We will use the Builder class to build our SensorData object and then use ```toByteArray()``` to prepare our object for
 transmission using our HTTP API.

 ## Mapping Our Data

-Great!
-Now all that's left is to create our mapping classes and our Javalin app.
+Now all that's left is to create our mapping classes and our Javalin app!

 Let's start by creating two mapping classes in the mappers directory.
 We'll use one for mapping primitive or very basic
 types that we'll need to reuse frequently, and we'll use one to map the return data for some of our REST endpoints.
 You